-- What are the effective\ interventions for reducing substance use in children and young people? - Population: Children and young people under 25 years.
-Sub-populations may be considered for age, gender or high-risk or vulnerable groups.
-Researchers to specify and justify. - Intervention (non-NHS): Interventions which aim to reduce substance use\\, such as psychoactive substances; interventions may also include components to reduce alcohol and/or tobacco use. - Comparator: Non provision/usual practice. - Outcomes: Measures of substance use.
-Other measures may include health behaviour, health and wellbeing. - Duration of follow up: Researchers to specify and justify. - Impact on inequalities: Research should consider the impact of the intervention on health inequalities. - Design: Primary research, including a health economic evaluation, where relevant. - Setting: Researchers to specify and justify. - Public engagement: Proposals should incorporate a mechanism for public involvement.
+What are the effective interventions for parents or carers to promote healthy behaviours in children and young people?

+- Population: Parents or carers of children and young people, up to the age of 18. - Intervention (non-NHS): Interventions involving parents or carers to promote healthy behaviours in children and young people.
+Interventions should address one or more health behaviours, and may also include children and young people.
+Examples include parent or carer involvement in Personal, Social, Health and Economic Education (PSHE), parenting/carer skills including support, nurturing behaviours and parental monitoring. - Comparator: Non provision or usual practice. - Outcomes: Measures of health behaviour change or maintenance, in children and young people.
+Health behaviours of parents and carers where relevant to intervention.
+Differential engagement and effectiveness is of interest, for example, related to parent or family characteristics.
+Researchers to specify and justify. - Duration of follow up: Researchers to specify and justify.
+Researchers should indicate how long term impact will be assessed. - Impact on inequalities: Research should consider the impact of the intervention on health inequalities. - Design: Primary research, including a health economic evaluation, where relevant. - Setting: Researchers to specify and justify. - Public engagement: Proposals should incorporate a mechanism for public involvement.